 Built at the entrance of Pythagoras’ Cave, where the ancient Greek mathematician found refuge, are the steps up to the church of Panagia Sarandaskaliotissa.
 Be sure to climb these steps for a very worthwhile visit to this beautiful church.

 Wander along old cobblestone streets, and see the stark beauty of a magnificent structure from the 16th century, the Sarakini Tower.

-Unwind by really experiencing nature by taking a journey to Karlovasi Waterfalls.
+Unwind and really experience nature by taking a journey to Karlovasi Waterfalls.
 To reach the first waterfall, you have to enter the cold waters of a fifty-meter-long channel, and the water can reach up to your chest.
 If you feel like being even more adventurous, you can then try climbing up the side of the waterfall and continue exploring.

 Returning to the point where the channel begins, you’ll see 50-60 wooden steps on your left-hand side.
 Take these steps, and before long, you’ll find yourself in front of a cozy wooden taverna.
 There, you can relax a bit, and perhaps grab a bite for some energy.